-The Plan has been the subject of seven years of work by a team comprising Parish Councillors and Co-opted Residents.
-During this protracted plan making process the Parish has had to face a series of very challenging issues.
-In spite of strong opposition from residents and the Parish Council we have been obliged to accept three large housing developments, that is to say Saxon Mills, Friars Oak Fields and Land North of Clayton Mills - all sanctioned by Government Inspectors.
+This Plan has been the subject of seven years of work by a team comprising Parish Councillors and Co-opted Residents and during this protracted plan-making process the Parish has had to face a series of very challenging issues.
+In spite of strong opposition from residents and the Parish Council, we have been obliged to accept three large housing developments, that is to say Saxon Mills, Friars Oak Fields and Land North of Clayton Mills.
 The development of these sites is either already under way or will take place during the next few years.
-Acknowledging the housing sites by inclusion in the Neighbourhood Plan will enable our Plan to meet the housing requirements of the Mid Sussex District Plan (2018), with which it must comply, without the need for any further green field sites to be allocated for development.
+They are therefore included in the Neighbourhood Plan.
+This enables our Plan to meet the housing requirements of the Mid Sussex District Plan, with which it must comply, without the need for any further green field sites to be allocated for development.